 Ready for a Financial Advisor?
 Here’s How to Find One.

 When it comes to opportunities for long-term wealth-building, stock investments top the list of options.
-The average return from stocks is 9.2% per year according to Goldman Sachs1, while the average savings account yields just .04% annually.2 Stocks indexed in the S&P 500 — which contains the largest publicly-traded companies — perform even better on average!
+The average return from stocks is about 10% per year according to S&P 500,1 while the average savings account yields just .04% annually.2

 The reality is that financial advisors work with clients at many income levels and with varying amounts of money to invest.
 While some financial institutions and investment firms have minimum investment requirements, they may also provide financial education and other tools to help you save the money you need to get started.
 At Desert Financial Wealth Management, you’ll get the same exceptional service no matter how much you want to invest.

 What services does a financial advisor offer?

 A financial advisor can help you develop a plan, even if you’ve never invested before and this is your first step into the market.
 Because they have expertise in the field, an advisor can walk you through the different investment options available, from mutual funds, index funds, stocks and bonds to 529 college savings plans and real estate holdings.
 Financial advisors can assist with retirement planning and other long-term financial goals.
 They can also help you determine the risk level that you’re comfortable with, which can aid in choosing stocks and other investment products.
 And, of course, your financial advisor will facilitate the purchase of the products you choose.

 What don’t they do?
 Tell you exactly which stocks, funds or assets to buy.
 A financial advisor can provide guidance based on your individual needs, but ultimately, they need your input to make financial decisions.